-A sturdy outer package which contains one (1) salable unit that would ship directly to a QVC customer with minimum processing and handling.
+A sturdy outer package which contains one (1) saleable unit which would ship directly to a QVC customer with minimum processing and handling.
 A reshipper may be the primary product packaging or an over-box.

 NOTE: During 1st piece QA, QVC will package test vendor reshipper packaging to verify the packaged-product is suitable for small parcel transit.